BronBron-Commits/U-ai/README.md

 U-ai

-A simple transformer AI engine written in pure Rust.
-No external models, no machine learning crates, everything built from scratch.
+A small Transformer engine written in pure Rust.
+Runs fully offline with no external ML crates or models.

 Current features:
-- custom .tmod model file
+- custom .tmod model format
-- random tiny transformer
-- token embeddings
-- positional embeddings
+- embeddings + positional embeddings
-- single-head attention
+- multi-head attention
+- pre-LayerNorm
+- residual connections
-- feed-forward network
+- feed-forward layer
 - softmax decoding
-- autoregressive generation
-- works offline in Termux
+- works offline in Termux or Linux

 How to run:
 cargo build --release
 ./target/release/local_ai

-If the model file is missing, it generates a new one.
+If the model file is missing, a new one is generated.

 Next steps:
-- layernorm and residuals
-- multi-head attention
 - causal masking
-- tokenizer and training
+- training loop
-- better model tools
+- tokenizer